 Written By:– Aayushi Singh

-Indians Railways: Indian Railways is a statutory body under the jurisdiction of Ministry of Railways, Government of India that operates India’s national railway system.
-The Indian Railway’s track is spread across a massive 115,000km, making it the largest rail network in Asia and the world’s second largest network operated under a single management.
+Indians Railways: Indian Railways is a statutory body under the jurisdiction of the Ministry of Railways, the Government of India that operates India’s national railway system.
+The Indian Railway’s track is spread across a massive 115,000km, making it the largest rail network in Asia and the world’s second-largest network operated under single management.

 History of Railways in India

 The first railway proposals for India were made in Madras in 1832.
 The country’s first train, Red Hill Railway built by Arthur Cotton to transport granite for road-building, ran from Red Hills to the Chintadripet bridge in Madras in 1837.
 In 1845, the Godavari Dam Construction of a dam over the Godavari River.
 In 1851, the Solani Aqueduct Railway was built by Proby Cautley in Roorkee to transport construction materials for an aqueduct over the Solani River.